jfuterman/Personal-Finance-Track-SWE-Group-6/readme.md

 ## Using the project

 Get started by cloning this repository.
-Right now, we really recommend you install Docker -- it will save you a lot of headaches.
+We really recommend you install Docker -- it will save you a lot of headaches.

 ### .env file

 Create a .env file following the .env.example file.
-You'll need to ask your teammates or configure your own database.
+You'll need to ask your teammates or configure your own database. \
 If you are using Docker, your `DB_HOST` variable should be `db`.
-If you are not using Docker, `DB_HOST` should be `localhost`.
+If not, `DB_HOST` should be `localhost`.\
+Add your own values for `POSTGRES_DB`, `POSTGRES_USER`, and `POSTGRES_PASSWORD` variables in the .env file.

 ### Launch the Server